 Number 41 of The Tides of Time was published by The Oxford Doctor Who Society in June 2018.
-It’s printed in colour throughout its 80 pages and is edited by James Ashworth, who is studying biology at Worcester College, and society veteran, its historian Matthew Kilburn.
+It’s printed in colour throughout its 80 pages and is edited by James Ashworth and society historian Matthew Kilburn.

 Farewells to the Twelfth Doctor

 - ‘Once Upon a Time, The End’: The Twelfth Doctor and the Duties of Narrative.
 William Shaw examines Peter Capaldi’s Doctor’s control of his own story